Hip impingement in children

-At Children’s Andrews Institute, our experienced, multidisciplinary team offers comprehensive care for children with hip impingement, from diagnosis to advanced, effective treatments.
+At Children’s Health℠ Andrews Institute, our experienced, multidisciplinary team offers comprehensive care for children with hip impingement, from diagnosis to advanced, effective treatments.

 Hip impingement is a condition caused by abnormally shaped bones in the hip joint that can damage the cartilage, leading to pain, inflammation and limited range of motion.

 Our physicians are leaders in both non-invasive therapies and minimally invasive treatments for hip impingement.
-They can also provide top care for related injuries, such as:

 Our goal is to diagnose hip impingement as early as possible, providing the best chance for a successful recovery and full return to activity, including sports.

 Children with hip impingement may not show signs or symptoms of the condition initially.
-When these worsen, they may include:

 • Pain in the groin or hip after the hip has been flexed in sports or sitting